 This system has advantages and pitfalls.
 On the one hand, information spreads relatively fast and by default activates an in-built social support network.
 The very fact that friends and family call one another implies mobilisation of social capital.
-This stands in contrast to announcements via a public speaker system suggested by an implementing partner in South Galkayo, which does not necessarily activate informal support structures and runs the risk of causing panic as information is not filtered through networks of trust with good knowledge of the individual recipient's information needs and ability to process information in a constructive fashion.
-This raises the question as to how radio broadcasts, trusted and consumed regularly across locations, relay such information.
+This stands in contrast to announcements via a public speaker system suggested by an implementing partner in South Galkayo, which does not necessarily activate informal support structures and runs the risk of causing panic.
+This is because information is not filtered through networks of trust with adequate knowledge of the recipients' information needs and ability to process information on the fly.
+This raises the question as to how radio broadcasts - trusted and consumed regularly across locations - relay such information.